aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 ## How to Work with ChartSeriesCollection of Chart

 Let’s look into [ChartSeries](https://reference.aspose.com/words/java/com.aspose.words/chartseries/) collection.
-All chart series are available through the chart.getSeries()collection, which is Iterable:
+All chart series are available through the [chart.getSeries()](https://reference.aspose.com/words/java/com.aspose.words/chart/#getSeries) collection, which is **Iterable**:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-charts-WorkWithChartSeriesCollectionOfChart-WorkWithChartSeriesCollectionOfChart.java" >}}

 You can remove series one by one or clear all of them as well as add a new one if needed.
 The newly inserted chart has some default series added to this collection.
-To remove them you need to call the chart.getSeries().clear()method.
+To remove them you need to call the **chart.getSeries().clear()** method.

 ## Working with Single ChartSeries Class